 Fees: Euro 20 per person (free for under 14 year-olds when accompanied by an adult) – to be paid directly at the desk by cash.

 This itinerary allows you to discover the origins of Florence and the reasons that made her the birthplace of the Renaissance.
 The tour, which lasts about 2 hours, is dedicated to all those who wish to learn more about the facts and secrets of over 2,000 years of Florentine history, city of Dante, Leonardo da Vinci, Michelangelo, and other important figures.
 We leave from Piazza della Repubblica where we discuss the city’s Roman origins and then walk towards nearby Palazzo Davanzati whose interior we shall visit.
 Afterwards we amble through some of the less crowded streets towards Ponte Vecchio and finally enter Piazza Signoria through the Uffizi courtyard.
 From this main piazza and civic centre our tour takes us past the Oratory of the Bonomini next to the house of Dante until we reach the city’s religious centre.
 The tour finishes with the Cathedral and the Baptistery of St. John.

 FPT – The Academy

-From 1st November to 31st March: Tuesdays, Thursdays and Saturdays – by reservation only – Takes place rain or shine at 11,15 am.
+November to March: Tuesdays, Thursdays and Saturdays – by reservation only – Takes place rain or shine at 11,15 am.

-From 1st April to 31st OCtober: Daily with the exception of Mondays when the gallery is closed.Takes place rain or shine at 11,15 am.
+April to October: Daily with the exception of Mondays when the Gallery is closed.Takes place rain or shine at 11,15 am.

 Meeting point: In front of Accademia Gallery entrance.